-Because low carb recipes for salads can be boring, but this Thai infused healthy recipes far from it!
-Full of herbs and mix-ins with varied textures and flavors — this salad recipes full of SO many goodies, no two bites will taste the same!
+Because low carb chicken recipes for salads can be boring, but this Thai infused low carb recipes far from it!
+Full of herbs and mix-ins with varied textures and flavors — this low carb chicken salad full of SO many goodies, no two bites will taste the same!

 This Thai chicken salad recipe is one of the shining stars of all my chicken salad recipes and I just know you’re going to love it too!
 The puckery peanut sauce and sweet mango are out of this world delicious!

 I absolutely love the flavor-packed peanut sauce that gives this Thai chicken salad recipe its full-bodied flavor.
 I’ve always been a fan of peanut sauce and I can’t think of anything more special to use it in than a Thai inspired chicken salad.

 This recipe is so easy to throw together it’s amazing!
 And the layers of flavor will put a sparkle in your eye.
 Here are more reasons to love it!

 - Plenty of tasty textures

 - No crazy kitchen gadgets